Updated April 24, 2019

 Compute Engine persistent disks and disk snapshots are also priced per GB per month.
 Local SSDs are charged independently of the machine costs.
 See Local SSD pricing for details.

-For file-server-based workloads, Azure provides File Storage, a distributed SMB-based file server service.
+For file-server-based workloads, Azure provides Azure Files, a distributed SMB-based file server service.

-GCP provides Cloud Filestore, a managed file storage service, for applications that require a file system interface and a shared file system for data.
-Cloud Filestore gives users a simple, native experience for standing up managed Network Attached Storage (NAS) with their Compute Engine and Google Kubernetes Engine (GKE) instances.
+Google Cloud provides Filestore, a managed file storage service, for applications that require a file system interface and a shared file system for data.
+Filestore gives users a simple, native experience for standing up managed Network Attached Storage (NAS) with their Compute Engine and Google Kubernetes Engine (GKE) instances.

 Storage area network (SAN)